-We would like you to be aware of one very common way that this ‘badness’ wound gets created.
-This happens through a reframe that that the Transformer can make when a child is experiencing trauma, particularly if he or she is being seriously abused, be that physically, sexually or emotionally.
+There is one very common way that this ‘badness’ wound gets created, and it is worth explaining this in details here.
+This ‘badness’ wound commonly occurs due to a particular reframe that that the Transformer might make when a child is experiencing trauma, particularly if he or she is being seriously abused, be that physically, sexually or emotionally.

 First, the child’s Transformer steps back and looks at what’s happening from a distance.
 She sees somebody doing something bad to the child.
 However, that is too scary for her to take on as a reality, especially if the child is utterly dependent on the person who’s being ‘bad’.
 So her Transformer will find a way to look at the situation differently.
 It’s very common for the Transformer to reframe what is happening by having the child conclude: ‘No. That person is not bad.
 I’m bad.
 I’ve done something very bad and that’s why this is happening to me.’
 This is another way of seeing the situation.
 It’s actually not true, but the child’s Transformer will choose to interpret things that way because the child then feels safer.